Maputo Central Market, Moçambique - Things to Do in Maputo Central Market

 Top Things to Do in Maputo Central Market

-Booking Tip: No booking required - arrive early morning (7-9 AM) for the best selection and cooler temperatures.
-Bring small bills for easier bargaining, and expect to negotiate prices down by 20-30% from initial asking prices.
+Booking Tip: No booking required - arrive early morning (7-9 AM) for the freshest produce and best photography light.
+Bring small denominations of meticais for purchases and bargaining.
+Expect to spend 2-3 hours exploring thoroughly.

 Getting There